Have a Little Faith (Bill Frisell album)

-In 1992, Have a Little Faith was the fourth Bill Frisell album released by Elektra Nonesuch, featuring performances by Frisell, clarinetist Don Byron, bassist Kermit Driscoll, accordion player Guy Klucevsek and drummer Joey Baron.
+Have a Little Faith is a 1992 album by American guitarist Bill Frisell, his seventh album overall and fourth for Elektra Nonesuch.
+Musicians include Frisell, clarinetist Don Byron, bassist Kermit Driscoll, accordion player Guy Klucevsek and drummer Joey Baron.
 The album covers a range of American classical and popular music.
+The album was widely acclaimed as one of Frisell's best and as an outstanding jazz album of the 1990s.

 Reception

 The Penguin Guide to Jazz selected this album for its "Core Collection" calling it a "marvelous examination of Americana'".

-An AllMusic review by Scott Yanow awarded the album 5 stars out of 5, stating, "This is one of the most inventive recordings of the 1990s and should delight most listeners from any genre".
+An AllMusic review by Scott Yanow stated, "This is one of the most inventive recordings of the 1990s and should delight most listeners from any genre".